Selfridge Air National Guard Base: World War II

+Court-martial of William T. Colman

-Scandal hit Selfridge on 5 May 1943, when the commander Colonel William Colman was charged with shooting Private William MacRae, a black chauffeur who was assigned to drive him.
+Scandal hit Selfridge on 5 May 1943, when Colonel William Truman Colman, commandant of the base, was charged with shooting Private William MacRae, a black chauffeur who was assigned to drive him.
 Early reports stated that the incident occurred because Colman's regular driver was off-duty and a dispatcher was unaware of his standing order that he not have a black driver.
 Following the incident, accusations of several other improper occurrences at the base including misappropriation of government property, procurement of unlawful transfers and exchange of goods for transfers.
 Colman was found guilty of careless use of firearms after a court martial and demoted to captain.
 However, he was acquitted of 23 other charges that included authorizing illegal transfers, accepting bribes and theft of government property.

+477th Bombardment Group (M) (Colored)

-The 477th Composite Group was formed at Selfridge on 15 January 1944 to train Tuskegee Airmen with Republic P-47 Thunderbolt fighters and North American B-25 Mitchell bombers.
-Following a reprimand of the Selfridge AAF commander for segregating blacks, the Group relocated "without any prior warning or notification to its personnel to Godman Field, Kentucky, on 5 May 1944.
+The 477th Bombardment Group (Medium) was reactivated as the 477th Bombardment Group (M) (Colored) at Selfridge on 15 January 1944 to train Tuskegee Airmen with Republic P-47 Thunderbolt fighters and North American B-25 Mitchell bombers.
+Following a reprimand of base commander Colonel William Boyd for segregating blacks, the Group relocated "without any prior warning or notification to its personnel to Godman Field, Kentucky, on 5 May 1944.